andreyromancev/go-conventions/README.md

 * Getter name should not contain `get` prefix.

 ## Functions and methods
-* Return concrete types, expect interfaces.
+* Functions should return concrete types, but expect interfaces.

 ## Interfaces
 * Interface should describe behaviour, not object.